To view the service providers that are available in your area, click the button to the right.

 Persons With Disabilities who wish to learn to drive, will need to find a Driving School that can accommodate them.
 The Driving School would need to have an adapted vehicle to suit them, and they should specialize in teaching Persons With Disabilities to learn to drive.

 There are currently only a few Driving Schools across the country that can accommodate Drivers With Disabilities, however most of these can only accommodate persons who have arm function and no leg function.
+There are also various Organizations such as the QuadPara Association of South Africa (QASA), Rolling Rehab and the National Council of and for Persons with Disabilities (NCPD) which can assist Persons With Disabilities to be able get back on the road safely, thus giving their independence back.
 When you are choosing a Driving School, your choice should be based on how the vehicle has been adapted and whether it is suited to your disability.
 Unfortunately due to the different needs of each individual, Persons With Disabilities are often forced to learn to drive in a vehicle that is not correctly adapted for them, as it is not possible to accommodate all the different types of disabilities.
 To find out more about "Driving Schools", visit: Auto-Mobility - Driving Schools.

 Where no Driving School is available that can accommodate a persons needs, they should first purchase a vehicle and get it adapted accordingly, only then can they learn to drive.
 To do this, a special motivation is needed for the banks to enable them to get vehicle finance with only a learner’s licence.
 They will also need to get their insurance pre-approved before the bank will agree to finance them.